-3.2 Plotting
+3.4 Plotting

-The plot() function uses the ggplot2 package (Wickham et al., 2021) with objects of type lpcde to produce illustrations of point estimates and confidence intervals and/or bands.
+The plot() function uses the ggplot2 package with objects of type lpcde to produce illustrations of point estimates and confidence intervals and/or bands.
 A simple plot of the conditional PDF with 95% confidence intervals can be generated by running the following code.